Tour start → end dates | Price | Enquire |

 Day 3

-Gariep (Orange) River – Fish River Canyon, Namibia
+Orange River – Fish River Canyon, Namibia

 Today you have the chance to embark on an optional canoe safari out on the river in the morning, if you did not take part the previous night.
 If you opt out of this, you are always free to unwind on the edge of the water for a while before we pack up and leave to the incredible Fish River Canyon.
-One of the natural wonders of Africa, the incredible Canyon is around 500 metres deep and over 160 kilometres long, and is known as the second largest canyon in the world!
+One of the natural wonders of Africa, the incredible Canyon is around 500 metres deep and over 160 kilometres long and is known as the second largest canyon in the world!
 Photographic opportunities are plentiful this afternoon as we take in the breathtaking descent of the sun from the canyon’s infamous sharp river bend known as ‘Hell’s Corner’.
-This is a fantastic opportunity to locate a quiet spot where you can marvel at the magificent Fish River Canyon.
+This is a fantastic opportunity to locate a quiet spot where you can marvel at the magnificent Fish River Canyon.

-Trip Highlights: Namibia’s barren landscape, Fish River Canyon
+Trip Highlights: Fish River Canyon

 Accommodation: Canyon Roadhouse – Twin share accommodation with en-suite facilities